 DEI training and hiring to support is slow to be implemented

-Only a third of survey participants said their company offers training to all employees in DEI awareness and skills development, and half of hiring managers reported that their company has taken action to ensure DEI best practices in hiring.
+Only a third of survey participants said their company offers training to all employees in DEI awareness and skills development, and half of hiring managers reported that their company has taken action to ensure best practices in diversity and inclusion recruiting.
 Some of those steps include auditing hiring and recruiting practices for improvement, joining networks that reach a more diverse talent pool, and utilizing a blind recruiting process